defactor-com/documentation/README.md

 ### Deployment

 We  are using GitHub pages for hosting, changes mergred to the `main` branch will automatically build the website and push to the `gh-pages` branch.

+## Contributing

+We welcome contributions!
+Please see our [Contribution Guidelines](https://defactor.dev/docs/introduction/open-source-guidelines) for more information.

+## License

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details.

+## Support

+For support, please [open an issue](https://github.com/defactor-com/documentation/issues/new) in the GitHub repository or contact [support@defactor.com](mailto:support@defactor.com).

 ## About Defactor